alexssh/react-hooks/README.md

 ## useEventListener

 This hook helps to add any event listeners to your components.
 This hook does all the associated actions: checking if addEventListener is supported, adding the event listener, and removal it on cleanup.
-It takes as parameters a eventName, a call-back functions (handler) and optionally a reference element.
+It takes as parameters an event name, a call-back function (handler) and optionally an element reference.

 ```js
 import { useEventListener } from "react-hooks-framer"